Mark Eckman

-Mark Anthony Eckman (born February 9, 1959) is an American Catholic prelate who has been serving as the bishop for the Diocese of Pittsburgh in Pennsylvania since 2025, after having been an auxiliary bishop of the same diocese since 2022.
+Mark Anthony Eckman (born February 9, 1959) is an American Catholic prelate who has served as Bishop of Pittsburgh since 2025.
+He previously served as an auxiliary bishop of Pittsburgh (2022–2025).

 Biography

 Early life

 Mark Eckman was born on February 9, 1959, in Pittsburgh, Pennsylvania.
 He attended Saint Valentine Elementary School and South Hills Catholic High School in Mt.
 Lebanon, Pennsylvania.

 After his high school graduation, Eckman entered Duquesne University in Pittsburgh, receiving a Bachelor of Arts degree in 1981.
 Deciding to become a priest, he continued his studies at Saint Vincent Seminary in Latrobe, Pennsylvania.

 Priesthood

-On May 11, 1985, Eckman was ordained to the priesthood for the Diocese of Pittsburgh by Archbishop Anthony Bevilacqua at St. Paul Cathedral in Pittsburgh, After his ordination in 1985, the diocese assigned Eckman as parochial vicar to Resurrection parish in Pittsburgh (1985 to 1990), Saint Sebastian in Ross Township (1990 to 1991), Saint Valentine in Bethel Park (1991 to 1992), Saint Winifred in Castle Shannon (1992 to 1994), amd Saint John Vianney in Pittsburgh (1994 to 1998).
+On May 11, 1985, Eckman was ordained to the priesthood for the Diocese of Pittsburgh by Archbishop Anthony Bevilacqua at St. Paul Cathedral in Pittsburgh, After his ordination in 1985, the diocese assigned Eckman as parochial vicar to Resurrection parish in Pittsburgh (1985 to 1990), Saint Sebastian in Ross Township (1990 to 1991), Saint Valentine in Bethel Park (1991 to 1992), Saint Winifred in Castle Shannon (1992 to 1994), and Saint John Vianney in Pittsburgh (1994 to 1998).

 The diocese in 1998 placed Eckman as pastor at Saint Sylvester Parish in Pittsburgh, where he would serve for the next 11 years.
 In 2006, he also became pastor at St. Norbert Parish in Pittsburgh.
 In 2009, he was made pastor of Saint Thomas More Parish, remaining there until 2021.
 He was made episcopal vicar for clergy personnel in 2013.